octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 And please do so programmatically, using a pre-connection hook like [.psqlrc](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-FILES-PSQLRC) file.

-When you session is read-only, prevent long-running queries by setting a timeout (here, one minute).
+When your session is read-only, prevent long-running queries by setting a timeout (here, one minute).

 ```postgresql
 SET statement_timeout = 60000;
 ```

 Sometimes, you actually need write privileges for troubleshooting.
 Your plan is to start a transaction, do some INSERT/UPDATE/DELETE, and then rollback the transaction; as if nothing actually happens.
 Well, nothing has happened as far as other transaction are concerned.
 But something did actually happen in data files: all the changes made by your transaction are now dead tuples.
 I would be delighted to tell you about this dead stuff, as it's a great way to learn MVCC, but I'm running short of time.
-You know should these tuples take disk space.
+You should know these tuples take disk space.
 This disk space will be reused for other tuples (on this table) after a [VACUUM](https://www.postgresql.org/docs/current/sql-vacuum.html) completes.
-This is done automatically, but take resources (CPU and I/O), so if you updated much data, database response time may increase when the AUTO-VACUUM does its job.
+This is done automatically, but takes resources (CPU and I/O), so if you updated much data, database response time may increase when the AUTO-VACUUM does its job.

 ### Don't mix clients and server